 Homes in this study (built under the 2015 IECC with Connecticut-specific amendments) have improved from those in the previous Connecticut baseline study which was conducted in 2017 and included homes built under the 2009 IECC with Connecticut amendments.
 HERS index values improved from 72, on average, to 69.
 Average R-values improved for every shell measure, as did heating, cooling, and hot water efficiencies.

 This study found a decrease in energy code compliance from the previous study, from 90% to 84%.
-The largest contributors to decreased compliance are ceilings (down from 78% to 69% compliance) and duct leakage (down from 95% to 77%).
+The largest contributors to decreased compliance are ceiling insultation (down from 78% to 69% compliance) and duct leakage (down from 95% to 77%).

 Considering the program shift to an all-electric design occurring this year, some inputs to the UDRH were consolidated to reflect a more accurate electric baseline.
 While building shell component inputs remained consistent (with updated values), recommended inputs for heating and hot water equipment collapsed down from multiple fuel and equipment type categories into one input.
 Average efficiency was calculated based on all heating or hot water equipment found in the non-program sample (heating systems were converted from AFUE to HSPF) resulting in the inputs of 1.24 EF for water heaters and 10.3 HSPF for heating systems.
 These are the best estimates that the data collected during this study could provide, but baseline conditions will have to be refined for this program in future evaluations.